Morning, Thursday, 18th June 2020

 THIS EVENT IS CPD CERTIFIED

-This conference will examine next steps for waste policy in Scotland.
+This conference will examine next steps for waste and resources policy in Scotland.

 Areas for discussion include:

-- The potential impact of proposals in the Circular Economy Bill on business, local communities and residents, local authorities and public bodies in Scotland;
+- The potential impact of Circular Economy Bill proposals on business, local authorities and communities, and public bodies, raised in responses to the Government’s consultation;

-- Progress since the publication of the Food Waste Reduction Action Plan - and the role of Zero Waste Scotland and others in implementation;
+- Progress since the publication of the Food Waste Reduction Action Plan- and the role of Zero Waste Scotland and others in its implementation;

 - Recommendations on single-use disposable beverage cups and addressing challenges for achieving long-term changes in business and consumer behaviour; and